tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 ## Introduction

-Computer user want to do more than one thing at a time.
-A single application do more than one things at a time that called concurrent software.
+Computer users want to do more than one thing at a time.
+A single application does more than one things at a time called concurrent software.

 The Java platform is designed to support concurrent programming.
 Since Java SE 5, the Java platform has also included high-level concurrency APIs.